YPares/nih-faust-jit/README.md

 which will create a `./result` symlink with two folders, `plugin` and `bin`.

+Re. the standalone version, if you are using a Linux distribution with Pipewire (such as Ubuntu), prefer using the `nih_faust_jit_pipewire` output, which wraps `nih_faust_jit_standalone` so it can use either the ALSA or Jack backend via Pipewire (JACK by default).

 ## Known shortcomings

 - Scripts are reloaded only when clicking on the `Set or reload DSP script`